Analyzing Wrap-Up Effects through an Information-Theoretic Lens: Language Models as Predictors of Psychometric Data

 \paragraph{Predicting Reading Times.} In the computational psycholinguistics literature, the RT--surprisal relationship is typically studied using predictive models: RTs are predicted using surprisal estimates (along with other attributes such as number of characters) for the current word.
 The predictive power of these models, together with the structure of the model itself (which defines a specific relationship between RTs and surprisal), is then used as evidence of the studied effect.
 While this paradigm is successful in modeling sentence-medial RTs \cite{smith2013-log-reading-time,goodkind-bicknell:2018predictive,wilcox2020}, its effectiveness for modeling sentence- and clause-final times is largely unknown due to the omission of this data from the majority of RT analyses.\looseness=-1

-A priori, we might expect per-word surprisal to be a similarly powerful predictor of sentence and clause-final RTs.\footnote{Several works \citep[e.g.,][]{STOWE2018232} have argued the cognitive processes involved in comprehension of clause-final words are exactly the same as those for sentence-medial words.}
+A priori, we might expect per-word surprisal to be a similarly powerful predictor of sentence and clause-final RTs.\footnote{Several authors \citep[e.g.,][]{STOWE2018232} have argued the cognitive processes involved in the comprehension of clause-final words are the same as those for sentence-medial words.}

 Yet in \cref{fig:densities}, we see that when our baseline linear model (described more precisely in \cref{sec:exps}) is fit to sentence-medial RTs, the residuals for predictions of clause-final RTs appear to be neither normally distributed nor centered around 0.
 Further, these trends appear to be different for eye-tracking and SPR data, where the latter are skewed towards \emph{lower} values for all datasets.\footnote{The opposite is true for regression times in eye-tracking data; see \cref{app:results}.} These results provide further confirmation that clause-final data does not adhere to the same relationship with RT as sentence-medial data, a phenomenon that may perhaps be accounted for by additional factors at play in the comprehension of clause-final words.
-Thus, we ask whether taking into account information from the entire prior context can give us a better model of these clause-final RTs.\ryan{Good!
-This should be mentioned much earlier (wrote this before).
-This is the key point of the paper.}\clara{I think this comes through in the intro/abstract...
-If you feel otherwise then feel free to change}
+Thus, we ask whether taking into account information from the entire prior context can give us a better model of these clause-final RTs.

 To this end, we operationalize the information content $\infcontent$ in text $\ww$ (of length $T$) as:\footnote{We note \citet{meister+al.emnlp21a} used similar operationalizations to test for evidence in support of the uniform information density hypothesis.}\looseness=-1